shackle-rs/shackle/docs/src/microzinc.md

 ### Let expressions and identifiers

 Identifiers are typed simply using a lookup in the typing context.
 The typing of the let expression iteratively adds the types of each declaration item to the typing context.
-The program is well-typed when all expressions on the right-hand side of a declaration match their declared types, and any constraint items are of \\( \mathsf{var~bool} \\) type.
+The program is well-typed when all expressions on the right-hand side of a declaration match their declared types, and any constraint items are of \\( \mathsf{pred} \\) type.

 \\[
 \begin{prooftree}